Five Deming Principles That Help Healthcare Process Improvement

 Deming clearly understood the importance of data.
 Meaningful quality improvement must be data-driven.
-This is particularly true in healthcare.
+This is particularly true for quality control in healthcare.
 You’re basically dead in the water if you try to work with healthcare providers and you don’t have good data.
 I think everybody recognizes that.

 Deming said, “In God we trust…and all others must bring data.”
 I love this quote because it reflects that reality.
 I’ve had physicians during my career tell me pretty much the same thing, only they’re not quite so polite.
 They basically say, “Dr. Haughom, John, get lost!
 Bring the data.
 And then we’ll decide if we believe it.”
 So, data is critical if we’re going to have a meaningful impact in healthcare.

 3. Managed care means managing the processes of care, not managing physicians and nurses.

 An important application or clarification of a Deming principle was put forward by my good friend, Dr. Brent James.
 Managing care means managing the processes of care.
 It does not mean managing physicians and nurses.
 What James said is very true.
 One of the big mistakes made in the 90s with the managed care movement was naively thinking that managing care meant telling physicians and nurses what to do.
 The reality is that you need to engage clinicians in the process because they understand the care delivery process and they are best equipped to figure out how to improve the process of care over time.
 And for this reason, I strongly believe that these changes will, in fact, ultimately be very empowering for all clinicians who try to get involved.

 4. The right data in the right format, at the right time, in the right hands.

 If clinicians are going to manage care, they need data.
 They need the right data delivered in the right format, at the right time, and in the right place.
 And the data must be delivered into the right hands—the clinicians involved in operating and improving any given process of care.